jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Manna is not only called a dew faln from heaven, which is a kind of balsome or fruit of the aire, but also it is taken for any sweet matter extracted out of any thing.

-Marcasita is an unripe matter of Metalls, and it is of as many kinds as there be Metalls.
+Marcasita is an unripe matter of metals, and it is of as many kinds as there be metals.

 Marmoreus tartarus, is a stone in man as hard as a marble.